aces/Loris/modules/candidate_parameters/README.md

 ## Scope

-The Candidate Parameters modules stores all information for a candidate that are not timepoint dependent.
-All data being collect during a visit should be entered as an instrument at the visit level.
+The Candidate Parameters module stores all information for a candidate that are not timepoint dependent.
+All data being collected during a visit should be entered as an instrument at the visit level.

 ## Permissions